 Having the right kit is essential for your Camino.
 It is the difference between not having an enjoyable time and wanting to return again.
-I made many mistakes in 2011 but with plenty of research, my back weight dropped and I had little to no foot problems in 2012.
-Over the years, I have been constantly researching so now my pack size is lower than it has ever been.
+I made many mistakes in 2011 and had decided not to returned.
+However with plenty of research and with help from friends in Santiago, I returned in 2012 to walk from León to Sarria.
+Over the years, I have been constantly chopping and changing the items in my pack so now my pack size is lower than it has ever been.

-Here are some of my packing lists from my previous Caminos.
+Here are some of my packing lists from my previous Caminos, some to Santiago.
 I hope they prove useful to you.
 My friend Linda has written extensively about her pack from a female point of view, on her site, details below.

-- An unpacking list from my Camino Portuguese from Lisbon with notes
+- 2019 Portuguese Camino from Lisbon – Unpacking list with notes

 - The same list from 2018 with links to the items: 2018 Packing List